jeffbinder/promptarray/README.md

 While Boolean logic in its modern form is based primarily on *and*, *or*, and *not*, Boole's original logic system included a fourth operator that has largely been forgotten.
 If *or* is like addition, *not* subtraction, and *and* multiplication, then this operator is equivalent to division.
 Division, in Boole's system, is the inverse of *and*: dividing "small and fluffy" by "fluffy" gives us "small."
 He described division as the operation “by which from the conception of a given class of things we ascend to the conception of some larger class from which the given class would be formed from the mental selection of those individuals which possess a given property” (*Selected Manuscripts in Logic and Its Philosophy*, 58).
 This idea did not hold up in philosophical logic because there is not necessarily a unique category that meets this definition.

 I hope to show that, even if it is problematic in logic, division does have a sensible meaning in regard to language models.
-Put simply, if subtraction works like "not prompt A," division works more like "a prompt that means not A." This is a highly useful effect, especially given the difficulties language models presently have dealing with negation, and it is the basis of the *more than* and *rather than* operators employed in this program.
+Put simply, if subtraction works like "not prompt A," division works more like "a prompt that means not A." This is a highly useful effect, especially given the difficulties language models presently have dealing with negation, and it is the basis of the *more than* and *as opposed to* operators employed in this program.

 This project also takes inspiration from some old insights from linguistic anthropology.
 Structuralists such as [Claude Lévi-Strauss](https://press.uchicago.edu/ucp/books/book/chicago/R/bo3614777.html) maintained that language is based on difference: in order to understand what it means for something to be raw, we also must understand the meaning of "cooked."
 Yet it is not always self-evident which words are opposites.
 Perhaps it is clear that the opposite of day is night, but what is the opposite of a narrative?
 Is it, as [Lev Manovich once posited](http://mfj-online.org/journalPages/MFJ34/Manovich_Database_FrameSet.html), a database?
 A scientific analysis?
 A photograph?
 Silence?
-The *rather than* operator makes it possible to specify which opposite one has in mind, thus guiding the generator with more precision.
+The *as opposed to* operator makes it possible to specify which opposite one has in mind, thus guiding the generator with more precision.

 ### Syntax